amrvac/amrvac/doc/par.md

      prolongation_method= 'linear' | 'other'
     /

-The boundary types have to be defined for each **conserved variable** at each physical edge of the grid, i.e. for 2D hydrodynamics they are in the order: rho,m1,m2,e at the left boundary; rho,m1,m2,e at the right; rho,m1,m2,e at the bottom; finally rho,m1,m2,e at the top boundary.
-The order is always, unless explicitly stated, xmin, xmax, ymin, ymax, zmin, and zmax.
+The boundary types have to be defined for each **conserved variable**, except for psi (in GLM-MHD) and tracer fluids, at each physical edge of the grid.
+For 2D hydrodynamics they are: rho,m1,m2,e at the left boundary (typeboundary_min1); rho,m1,m2,e at the right (typeboundary_max1); rho,m1,m2,e at the bottom (typeboundary_min2); rho,m1,m2,e at the top boundary (typeboundary_max2).
+Boundary types of psi (in GLM-MHD) and tracer fluids are automatically set to be the same as boundary type of density by default.
 The general subroutine devoted to the treatment of boundary conditions (either customized by the user or not, internal or external to the simulation space, polar or not) is _get_bc_ and the main files concerned are _mod_ghostcells_update.t_ and